 - Master and Mini-Courses: This option offers up to six week courses and lecture series as well as Master Courses, with ten or more weekly sessions.
 Led by committed and qualified instructors, these learning events will include a broad selection of topics such as finance, art, cooking, yoga, meditation and mindfulness, and spiritual studies.
 The courses can be taken as a certificate or non-certificate program (toward CEU).

 - Customized learning: Customized Learning includes needs assessment, setting up goals & expectations; customized curricula, and accountability application.
 These services, guided by COL’s Academic Dean and faculty, are intend to strengthen and assist individual students to reach their academic goals.
 Another possibility of a customized learning may be a mentoring work of one-on-one with an instructor who guides student development of a specific project.
 This program also enables students enrolling in local colleges in San Diego to access the support of a caring community when away from home and family.
 That project may be geared toward a portfolio art piece or other advanced goal.
-Together, the student and instructor arrange to meet at a museum, studio, cafe, or other site of design interest for ten hours over the course of the semester plus two hours of online work.
-Students may complete this mentorship online or in person.
+Together, the student and instructor arrange to meet at a museum, studio, cafe, or other site of design interest for ten hours over the course of the semester plus two hours of at-home work.
+Students may only complete this mentorship in person.
 An individualized customized education can be taken as a certificate or non-certificate program.
 It is a service for a fee and will be provided and developed per student request.
-For more information please contact the Dean’s office (firstname.lastname@example.org).
+For more information please contact the Dean’s office (email@example.com).

 Academic Freedom and Responsibility